zzyzxlab/tao.js/packages/docs/src/content/intro/motivations.md

 tooling support to add and make changes.
 But these frameworks have several
 flaws:

-* Locked into rigid development paradigms
+* Locked into rigid development paradigms unable to evolve with the pace of modern technology systems and patterns
-* Not built as Reactive Systems
+* Not built as Reactive Systems that scale across Micro-service architectures or no discrete way to integrate Message-oriented data flows
 * Dumbing down of data store technologies to the lowest common denominator making the specific choice indistinguishable from the others
-* Difficulty to upgrade and support major versions
+* Difficulty to upgrade and support major versions without a responsibility from the maintainers because it's _"Open Source"_ (buyer beware)
 * Variance in the mechanism for extension points amongst frameworks tying the implementation code to the framework